dynatrace-oss/barista/concepts/design-tokens/README.md

 ## Structure

-Tokens are usually stored in some sort of structual data (yml, json, database,...).
+Tokens are usually stored in some sort of structural data (yml, json, database,...).
 Which format we are ultimately choosing is still up for discussion.